-1. The Empire State Building, May 2007.
+1. May 2007.
 The Empire State Building proved so enchanting S and I scaled it twice, once for daytime views and then again in night mode.
 The journey up to the 86TH and 102nd floor decks begins in the lobby, a historic landmark in its own right after a staggering eighteen-month restoration project.
 Don’t miss the 24-karat gold aluminum wall-leaf and a striking depiction of the building itself behind the front desk, complete with beams of light radiating from the mast.
 Because they could.

-4. The Empire State Building, May 2007.
+4. May 2007.
 Got a camera with a half decent zoom?
 If so, there’s tremendous fun to be had homing in on cool stuff that catches your eye.
 This photo of Macy’s turned out to be far more exciting than the store itself, which felt little more than just another soulless department store.
 Though it’s probably worth popping inside just for the wooden escalators, another wondrous feat of engineering from Otis Elevator Company.
 Made of sturdy oak and ash wood, they look and feel fantastic and there’s even the odd creak.

 Like this?
 Then why not check out my other articles from around The Big Apple.